-This information is only for the homeowner, the person who wants to duplicate some of his plants.
+This is only for the homeowner, the person who wants to duplicate some of his plants.
 If you want to make thousands of trees and/or sell cuttings for the next 6 months, then you need much more information.
-Please download my e-book, it is $9.95, send me email and I will give you the name of the file to download.
+Please purchase my 3 page ebook.
+It is $9.95, down below.

 Once it germinates, keep the soil moist.
 If the tree is growing very skinny, it is not getting enough light.
 If it grows too slow, or not growing at all, temperature is too low.

 If you are growing several cuttings close together, you may experience what is called “Damping Off” which is a virus that attacks all plants at the same time killing them overnight.
 To prevent this from happening, either, give the cuttings more growing space, or add a small fan to gently add air circulation around the cuttings.
 If you are still having problems, make sure you are not reusing containers, and keep the place clean.

 When the plants are about 10″ tall, they should be transplanted either to larger containers or outdoors.
 Do not transplant if temperatures are below 40 degrees or there is a chance of frost.
 Many poplars can be propagated by this method, as well as willows.
 I have done it with Spirea plants, American Beautyberry, Figs, Rose of Sharon, Forsythia, and many others.